lukash-lha/clockpie/README.md

 ## Basics

 There is one transparent picture on top with the clock (numbers, dial) and one one view below.
-It has the same size as the image and it is implemented as the ClockPie (static) or AnimatedClockPie (animated).
+It has the same size as the image and it is implemented as
+- ClockPie - which is static and can draw the clock divided into parts (pies)
+- AnimatedClockPie - extension of the static class that is able to animate the division

 ### The ImageView

 ### The View

-## History and use